Crumbler/TrailsDocs/Trails in the Sky FC/characters.md

 Was an excellent officer in the army.

+Seen at Erebonian Bracer Guild branches?

 ### Schera

 Scherazard

-First female bracer in the Rolen region
+First female bracer in the Rolent region

 ### Morgan